A Unifying Causal Framework for Analyzing Dataset Shift-stable Learning Algorithms: A Hierarchy of Shift-Stable Distributions

+In this section we introduce types of dataset shifts that have been previously studied.
+Then, we graphically characterize instability in terms of edges in the graph of the data generating process.
+This will be key to the development of the hierarchy in Section \ref{subsec:hierarchy}.

-In this section we introduce the relevant types of shifts before graphically defining instability in terms of edges.
-To define the shifts, assume that there is a set of environments such that a prediction problem maps to the same graph structure $\mathcal{G}$.
+To define the types of dataset shifts, assume that there is a set of environments such that a prediction problem maps to the same graph structure $\mathcal{G}$.
 However, each environment is a different instantiation of that graph such that certain mechanisms differ.
-One example was Fig \ref{fig:pneumonia}, in which the graph was the same in both environments but the ICU admission policy was different.
-As another simple example, consider the graph in Fig \ref{fig:ex1}a.
-Suppose we wanted to diagnose pneumonia $Y$ from chest X-rays $Z$ and stylistic features (i.e., text, orientation, coloring) of the image $X$.
-The latent variable $W$ represents the hospital department the patient visited.
-Because each department has its own protocols and equipment, the style preferences $P(X|W)$ vary across departments.
-Since in this case $W$ is not recorded, a model of $P(Y|X,Z)$ will learn an association between $Y$ and $Z$ through $W$, so pneumonia predictions will be unreliable in new departments or when equipment/protocols change.
-This is a case in which we desire invariance to \emph{arbitrary shifts} in the style mechanism $P(X|W)$.
+Thus, the factorization of the data distribution is the same in each environment, but terms in the factorization corresponding to shifts will vary across environments.
+As an example, consider again the graph in Fig \ref{fig:pneumonia}a.
+In the pneumonia example, each department has its own protocols and equipment, so the style preferences $P(X|W)$ vary across departments.
+In this example, a \emph{mechanism shift} in the style mechanism $P(X|W)$ leads to differences across environments.

-\begin{definition}[Arbitrary shifts in mechanism] An arbitrary shift in the mechanism generating a variable $V$ corresponds to arbitrary shifts in the distribution $P(V|pa(V))$. \end{definition} This is the most common and general shift considered in prior work \citep{peters2016causal,rojas2018invariant,magliacane2018domain,kuang2018stable,subbaswamy2019transport}.
-For methods that do not assume the graph is known, they assume there exists a subset of features $\mathbf{X}$ such that $P(Y|\mathbf{X})$ is stable to arbitrary shifts in the mechanisms of all variables except $Y$. \emph{Mean-shifted mechanisms} are a special case that has also been studied \citep{meinshausen2018causality,rothenhausler2018anchor}.
+\begin{definition}[Mechanism shift] A shift in the mechanism generating a variable $V$ corresponds to arbitrary changes in the distribution $P(V|pa(V))$. \end{definition}

+Causal mechanism shifts produce many previously studied instances of dataset shift.
+Consider, for example, \emph{label shift}, a well-studied mechanism shift in which the distribution of the features $X$ given the label $Y$ ($P(X|Y)$) is stable, but $P(Y)$ varies across environments.
+Label shift corresponds to a causal graph $Y \rightarrow X$ in which the features are caused by the label, and the mechanism that generates $Y$ varies across environments, resulting in changes in the prevalence $P(Y)$ (see, e.g., \cite{scholkopf2012causal,zhang2013domain}).

+More generally, mechanism shifts are the most common and general type of shift considered in prior work on proactive approaches for addressing dataset shift \citep{peters2016causal,rojas2018invariant,magliacane2018domain,kuang2018stable,subbaswamy2019transport}.
+However, special cases of mechanism shifts have also been studied.
+For example, \cite{meinshausen2018causality,rothenhausler2018anchor,oberst2021regularizing} considered parametric \emph{mean-shifted mechanisms}, in which the means of variables in linear SCMs can vary by environment.